Images are some of the most engaging media on the Internet. From social media to websites, it’s the graphics that wind up engaging a larger audience.

 Paying royalties after making a purchase can cost quite a bit of money in the long-term.
 However, you need to find images to make your content more attractive.
 After all, content with images receive nearly twice the views as those without.

 Everything from vector images to photographs are available on Pixabay.
 Sizes can range from small to very large desktop backgrounds.
-Some may also come with the actual .SVG file for vector graphics.
+Some may also come with the actual .SVG file for vector graphic editing.

 3. WikiMedia Commons